jppittma/sliding_window/README.md

 Sliding Window
 ==============
-This code allows for analysis of statis time series to be run as a sliding window.
+This code allows for analysis of static time series to be run as a sliding window.

 Usage:
 ------